jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But before we can become the new modern squirrel to better assess our tool options (mixed ideological politics) and plant trees by default (bumble bee economics) we must change our identity.

 A new identity is being a self-aware selector inside a technological ecosystem.
 Realizing with every choice you make, you are the coach in the Game of Life.
-It's about understanding the individual who doesn't coach is selected and the one who coaches, selects.
+You always were because we replaced nature's coach with ourselves a long time ago.
+What changes is knowing it.

 Your daily actions are the only way humanity plays the game.
 Not your beliefs.
 Not your intent.
 Natural selection is just a consequence of which organism can best harvest resources and procreate.
 The coach always judges your actions not your beliefs.